everruler12/roam2github-demo/README.md

     One of those secrets is blank or missing.
 Add it in Settings > Secrets

 - `R2G ERROR - Login error.
 Roam says: "There is no user record corresponding to this identifier.
-The user may have been deleted."`
+The user may have been deleted."` or `R2G ERROR - Login error.
+Roam says: "The email address is badly formatted."`

     Your `R2G_EMAIL` secret is incorrect.
 Try updating it.